yanglangfei/FontDroid/README.md

 ##### In XML

-All supported widgets can be found in graphical layout tab.
+All supported widgets can be found in graphical layout tab, you can drag and drop usually.

 ![2]

-You can drag and drop usually, the widgets have the following attributes.
+The widgets have the following custom attributes:

 ```xml
 <attr name="typefaceAssetPath" format="string" />